Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/bag_of_beans.md

+---
+category: items
+layout: page
 name: Bag of Beans
-type: item
+tag: item

-# Bag of Beans
+title: Bag of Beans
+---

 _Wondrous item, rare_

 Inside this heavy cloth bag are 3d4 dry beans.
 The bag weighs 1/2 pound plus 1/4 pound for each bean it contains.